Leonard J[ordan] Lehrman was born in Kansas, on August 20, 1949, the first of 3 children

 except for 4 operas with Theodore Presser and 1 with Carl Fischer.

-In Sept.
-2021, a long interview with Lehrman was posted online at
+On Sept.
+19, 2021, a long interview with Lehrman was posted online at

 https://www.musicjournalisminsider.com/archive/leonard-lehrman-interview/.